-Facts can quickly turn to fiction, especially back before the days of the internet.
-With legalization and the stigma slowly being broken, the truth is able to come out of the woodwork and explained on camera (or on paper) what may have been a legend lost in the midst of time.
+Facts can quickly turn to fiction, especially back before the days of the Internet.
+With legalization and the stigma slowly being broken, the truth is able to come out of the woodwork and explain on camera (or on paper) what may have been a legend lost in the mists of time.

 Indica and sativa

-Indica and sativa are common classification of two types of cannabis in which we call different varieties that produce narrow or broad leaflets and falsely assign effects based on it.
-The fact of the matter is, when the taxonomy was being written up in 1753, Carl Linnaeus was essentially aware of only one type of cannabis: the European Hemp variety (Cannabis sativa).
-It was later in 1785, that the varieties from India (Cannabis Indica) were named by Jean-Baptiste Lamarck.
+A common classification of two types of cannabis in which we call plants that produce narrow or broad leaves and assign effects based on it.
+The fact of the matter is, when the taxonomy was being written in 1753, Carl Linnaeus was essentially aware of only one type of cannabis: the European Hemp variety (Cannabis sativa).

 What we are now learning about the ethnobotany of cannabis is that it is much more than just the two, there is a correct way of describing plant physical characteristics through horticulture taxonomy.

 At the time, the names were designated to differentiate how it was being used.
 Cannabis that was used for industrial purposes, to make paper, ropes, rigging, canvas, clothes, paints and varnishes were given the suffix "sativa", which meant "to sow" or to plant, signifying that it was a useful plant for your garden.
 Many useful varieties were given the name "sativa", even lettuce, which is technically named: Lactuca sativa.

 Cannabis that was coming from India and many other items that originated in India used the term "Indica".
 But what gets confusing is that there is all types of cannabis growing in India, and leaf morphology does not tell the whole story.

 In Northern India along the Hindu Kush mountains, you will find broadleaf drug cannabis and as you travel south to Goa, you will find very narrow leaflet drug plants that are all 100% Indica.